nag137499/HealthCareCodeChallenge/README.md

 ```

 Once the application is up and running, We can access the APIs through http://localhost:8097/swagger-ui.html and access them and also we can access through postman and curl

+## Containerize the Codingchallenge Application

+TO create the docker image, we need jar file for application, we can generate it by using below command
+mvn clean install

+The above command creates a jar file in the target directory of the project.

+Build the image using this Dockerfile.
+To do so, move to the root directory of the application and run this command:
+docker build -t image-name .

+We built the image using docker build.
+We gave it a name with the -t flag and specified the current directory where the Dockerfile is.
+The image is built and stored in our local docker registry.

+check our image using below command
+docker images

+We can run our image using below command
+docker run -p 8090:8097 image-name

+Once the application is started, we should be able to access it at http://localhost:8090